tinyheero/R-Heatmaps/README.md

 # Preparation for the Workshop

-The workshop will contain parts where you can run R code to generate some heatmaps.
+The workshop will contain coding exercises where you can run R code to generate some heatmaps.
 If you are interested in doing this, please bring your laptop to the workshop and do the following preparation steps:

 1. [git](https://git-scm.com/) clone this repository: